SkroX/TravelAlly-Backend/README.md

 - You can run `sudo docker-compose run --rm app sh -c "python manage.py makemigrations"` to create the db migrations.
 - You can run `sudo docker-compose run --rm app sh -c "python manage.py migrate"` to apply the migrations.
 - You can run `sudo docker-compose run --rm app sh -c "python manage.py test"` to run the tests.

+# Contribution

+- I will be happy to invite new contributors.

+- Fork the project to your own account.

+- Create your new branch using
+`git checkout -b [your branch name]`

+- Make sure the changes you made are of good quality and the project is building successfully.

+- Commit your changes to this branch with `git commit -m "meaningful message"`

+- Make a pull request.